-- i.
-Explain the CPU and IO Burst cycle used for scheduling - ii.
-Recognize the distribution of CPU activities on a system - iii.
-Explain the relationship between an IO bound program and CPU bound program in terms of CPU bursts - iv.
-List the five reasons why the scheduler may be invoked - v.
+- iv.
 Compare and Contrast Pre-emptive and non-preemptive scheduling.
-What are the advantages of one system versus the other, and how is the operating system different based on the two approaches? - vi.
-Explain the purpose for the dispatcher and scheduler within the operating system. - vii.
-Define CPU utilization, Throughput, Turnaround time, Waiting time, Response time in terms of their impact on scheduling. - viii.
-Explain the operation of a FIFO scheduler - ix.
+What are the advantages of one system versus the other, and how is the operating system different based on the two approaches? - v.
+Explain the purpose for the dispatcher and scheduler within the operating system. - vi.
+Define CPU utilization, Throughput, Turnaround time, Waiting time, Response time in terms of their impact on scheduling. - vii.
+Explain the operation of a FIFO scheduler - viii.
 Explain the convoy effect of FCFS Scheduling - (c) Lecture #3 - i.
 Explain the algorithm for SJF Scheduling - ii.
 Explain why exponential averaging can be used to estimate the shortest job burst. - iii.
 Calculate the exponential average based on a series of CPU bursts and an initial estimate. - iv.
-Explain priority scheduling. - v.
-Using priority scheduling, draw a schedule for a set of jobs - vi.
-Define starvation in terms of processor scheduling - vii.
-Demonstrate how processor aging can solve the process of starvation - viii.
-Explain round robin scheduling - ix.
-Explain the relationship between quantum length and performance. - x.
-For all scheduling algorithms - A. Draw GANTT Chart showing processing sequence - B. Calculate the average waiting time - xi.
-Justify the design decisions for the Linux kernel based upon scheduling theory - xii.
-Explain the concept of the UNIX nice command
+Using priority scheduling, draw a schedule for a set of jobs - v.
+Explain round robin scheduling - vi.
+Explain the relationship between quantum length and performance. - vii.
+For all scheduling algorithms - A. Draw GANTT Chart showing processing sequence - B. Calculate the average waiting time - viii.
+Justify the design decisions for the Linux kernel based upon scheduling theory

 - (a) Lecture #1

 - i.
 Define race condition.

 - ii.
 Define critical section.

 - iii.
 Explain the design ramifications of a preemptive kernel versus a non-preemptive kernel in terms of critical sections.

 - iv.
 Define mutual exclusion

 - v.
 Define an atomic operation

 - (b) Lecture #2

 - i.
 Perform basic synchronization using PThreads mutexs.

 - ii.
-Explain Petersen's solution to the critical section problem.
+Explain the concept of a semaphore

 - iii.
-Explain the concept of a semaphore
+Compare and contrast a counting semaphore with a binary semaphore

 - iv.
-Compare and contrast a counting semaphore with a binary semaphore
+Explain the concept of a spinlock.

 - v.
-Explain the concept of a spinlock.
+Define a deadlock within a process synchronization system.

 - vi.
-Define a deadlock within a process synchronization system. - vii.
-Explain the concept of a priority inversion. - (c) Lecture #3 - i.
+Explain the concept of a priority inversion.

+- (c) Lecture #3

+- i.
 Exam Review and Catchup

-- (a) Lecture #1 - i.
-Midterm Exam - (b) Lecture #2 - i.
-Explain the dining philosophers problem and how it results in a potential deadlock. - ii.
-List the conditions necessary for a deadlock to occur. - iii.
-Construct a resource allocation graph from a given problem description. - iv.
-Analyze a resource allocation graph to determine if a deadlock is present within the system. - (c) Lecture #3 - i.
-Explain how a resource allocation graph can be used to prevent deadlocks. - ii.
-Define victim in terms of resource preemption. - iii.
-List the items which may be considered when determining a victim.
+- 6. Week #6

+- (a) Lecture #1

+- i.
+Midterm Exam

+- (b) Lecture #2

+- i.
+Explain the dining philosophers problem and how it results in a potential deadlock.

+- ii.
+List the conditions necessary for a deadlock to occur.

+- iii.
+Construct a resource allocation graph from a given problem description.

+- iv.
+Analyze a resource allocation graph to determine if a deadlock is present within the system.

+- v.
+List three methods for handling deadlocks.

+- (c) Lecture #3

+- i.
+Continuation of other material.

+- 7. Week#7

-- (a) Lecture #1 - i.
+- (a) Lecture #1

+- i.
 Explain how the base and limit registers are used to trigger a trap. - ii.
 List three methods of address binding and explain the difference. - iii.
 Explain the difference between a logical address and a physical address. - iv.
 Explain what occurs when memory is swapped. - v.
 Define fragmentation. - vi.
 In the context of paging, explain frames and pages. - vii.
 Given a logical address and a page table, calculate the physical address for a piece of memory. - viii.
 Explain the overhead with using paged memory - (b) Lecture #2 - i.
 Explain how a shared library may be loaded with virtual memory. - ii.
 Define demand paging. - iii.
 Explain the purpose for the valid-invalid bit within a virtual memory page table. - iv.
 Draw a diagram showing the steps to handle a page fault in a virtual memory system. - v.
-Explain the interaction between copy on write and invocations of the fork command. - vi.
-Calculate the effective access time for a demand paging system. - (c) Lecture #3 - i.
+Explain the interaction between copy on write and invocations of the fork command. - (c) Lecture #3 - i.
 Explain the concept of page replacement. - ii.
 Define victim frame. - iii.
 Explain the purpose for the dirty bit within a virtual memory system. - iv.
 Compare and contrast FIFO, OPT, and LRU page replacement algorithms, nothing performance differences and implementation differences.